DannyBoyNYC/session-9/readme.md

 export default Pirate
 ```

 We used path params to capture a variable.
 Examine a single Pirate component and find the `match.params.number` property.
-Note that the variable is stored as a string.
+(The variable is stored as a string.)
 We convert it to a number using `parseInt` base 10 and use it to fire the `get` function in our API.
-We also add a provision for a priate of that number not being found.
+We also add a provision for a pirate of that number not being found.

+Save and shut down the simple router.

-## Routing in the Main App
+## Routing in react-pirates

 We will attempt to add routing to our current project.
 The goal is to create a master / detail view for our pirates.